cloudflare/cloudflare-docs/content/support/Third-Party Software/Others/Enabling Cloudflare SSL on Azure Storage Static Web Hosting Applications.md

 If you want Cloudflare to provide authoritative DNS, use the Cloudflare nameservers provided for your domain and place them in the DNS manager of your domain registrar.

-If you want to [use the CNAME method](https://support.cloudflare.com/hc/articles/360020348832), you’ll need to follow additional steps.
+If you want to [use the CNAME method](https://support.cloudflare.com/hc/articles/360020348832), you'll need to follow additional steps.

 ___